Ethical Tea: From Organic Tea to Fairtrade

 We therefore encourage you to purchase Fairtrade tea, as this increases the likelihood that the tea farmers and tea producers are receiving adequate wages and work in decent conditions.
 Although purchasing Fairtrade tea is not a perfect solution, it is a start!

+Our Ethical Tea comparison table shows you how the leading tea brands are performing on issues such as sustainability, animal welfare, and human rights.
 This provides you with an easy way to find out if your favourite tea brand is ethical and whether there are better, more sustainable alternatives available.
 Several of these brands sell organic tea, as well as Fairtrade tea, which are both good steps towards more ethical and sustainable tea consumption.

 Our research findings: the lack of Fairtrade tea brands